tomondre/vre-hub.github.io/docs/extensions/reana-jupyterlab/implementation/frontend.md

 This component is used to display the job logs of a workflow.
 It has a dropdown to select the workflow step.
 The details of the selected step are displayed in tooltips.

 ### `@Workflows/WorkflowOverview.tsx` {#workflow-overview}
 This component is used to display the general information about the workflow.
 It appears in every tab of the workflow details.
-It containse the workflow name, the run number, the status, a date related to the status, and the number of steps.
+It contains the workflow name, the run number, the status, a date related to the status, and the number of steps.
 When the workflow is not in a final state, it also displays a refresh button.

 ### `@Workflows/WorkflowSpecification.tsx` {#workflow-specification}
 This component is used to display the specification of the workflow.
 It shows the content of the YAML file that defines the workflow.